Able-Bodied Adults Without Dependents and Mandatory Work Participants FAQ

 - An ABAWD must meet the work requirements each month to continue to receive food assistance benefits.
 Even if you are already meeting these requirements, the local CareerSource center will still contact you so your hours can be tracked.
 Work requirements for an ABAWD to continue receiving food assistance benefits are:

-- Working or volunteering 80 hours per month
+- Working or volunteering 80 hours per month, or

-- Participating 80 hours per month in the SNAP E&T program
+- Participating 80 hours per month in the SNAP E&T program, or

-- Completing a combination of these activities 80 hours per month.
+- Completing a combination of these activities for 80 hours per month.

 - A mandatory work participant must meet the work requirements each month to continue to receive food assistance benefits.
 Even if you are already meeting these requirements, the CareerSource center will still contact you so your hours can be tracked.
 Work requirements for a mandatory work participant to continue receiving food assistance benefits are: